espressif/developer-portal/content/workshops/flowcode/02-using-the-display/index.md

     >}}

 First set up the panel in Flowcode as above:
-PWM channel connected to PortA.9 (GPIO XX)
+PWM channel connected to PortA.9 (GPIO9)
 This allows us to control the brightness of the display.

 {{< figure